zack-bitcoin/amoveo-docs/blog_posts/character_class_selection.md

 Philosophers can ask credential-lords questions that reveal how little they understand.
 Artists can live out the principles of ritualizers, to build up case studies for why this ritual does not work.

-Other combinations are either non-combatitive, or they fight on equal terms, neither side having an advantage.
+Other combinations are either non-combatitive, or they fight with neither side having an advantage.